 My memories of the moments I miss stay with me for so long, like the occasion my husband and I visited Mission Dolores.

 We were touring the Basilica before Mass and people were entering for the service.
 I was so excited to be shooting all the gorgeous light and architecture inside the historic church and I was inside my own creative imagination, as we artists get.

 I turned to see a woman holding a rosary in both her hands.
 Her eyes were clenched closed.
 She rapidly whispered a prayer while pulling the chain through her hands.

 Just like that.

 The shutter button in my mind froze an image of a woman communing with such a ferocity that it gave purpose to the beautiful building I had been photographing for an hour.
 She made everything perfect.

 Out of respect for her privacy and adherence to a code of ethics that I am very proud of, I did not take the picture.
-It took hours before I stopped being mad at myself for being so virtuous.
+It took hours before I stopped being mad at myself for being so ethical.

 You see, photojournalism is so much more than taking pictures.
 There are traditions, rules, ethics, and laws that create a framework from which we judge ourselves as professionals.